For Badgeholders Only: Overview

 As has since been revealed in recent years, it turns out that there were actually multiple tapers in the audience who were able to record the "Badgeholders" show.
 However, it appears that none of them were able to capture the entire concert without missing sections of music, or entire songs altogether.
+The release of Jon Wizardo's original recording master tapes reveals that he managed to fully tape the entire concert but elected to omit "The Song Remains The Same" from the original "Badgeholders" vinyl releases presumably due to numerous equipment errors audible on his original master recordings.
 Because of this, collectors and bootleg labels alike have taken it upon themselves to compile the best parts from the numerous sources, so as to create a seamless listening experience of the complete concert.

 Given the potentially limitless possibilities in mixing the multiple sources, as well as the good sound quality that most of them share, this concert has been released on bootleg many times.
 In most cases, the bootlegs have used the same "For Badgeholders Only" name as the title, even though the content on the release may be different from other releases that use the same name.
 Some bootleg labels have opted to use different names for the show, with one such release having been titled "Sgt.
 Page's Badgeholders Club Band", being a play on both the "For Badgeholders Only" moniker, as well as the Beatles' album Sgt Pepper's Lonely Hearts Club Band.
 That bootleg release has since been discovered to have been directly copied from an existing fan-made compilation, made years before, entitled "Zeppelin Digital Volume 3".